August 4, 2025

 Hydrometallurgy and Pyrometallurgical Recovery Processes of Platinum Group Metals from End-of-Life Fuel Cells

 Platinum group metals (PGMs), including platinum (Pt), palladium (Pd), and rhodium (Rh), play a crucial role in proton exchange membrane fuel cells (PEMFCs) due to their exceptional catalytic properties.
 However, the scarcity, high cost, and environmental impact of PGM mining necessitate the development of efficient recovery methods from end-of-life fuel cells.
 Two major approaches for PGM recovery are hydrometallurgy and pyrometallurgy, each with unique advantages and challenges.
-This paper explores these recovery methods, their economic and environmental implications, and the future prospects of sustainable PGM recycling.
+This paper explores these recovery methods, their economic and environmental implications, and the prospects of sustainable PGM recycling.

 PGMs are primarily sourced from mining operations in South Africa (which accounts for 76% of the world’s platinum and 82% of its rhodium), Russia, Zimbabwe, Canada, and the United States.
-However, mining is associated with significant environmental and health concerns, including habitat destruction, water pollution, and emissions of toxic chemicals.
+However, mining is associated with significant environmental and health concerns, including habitat destruction, water pollution, and toxic chemical emissions.
 In contrast, recycling PGMs from fuel cells offers a sustainable alternative, reducing dependence on mining and minimizing the carbon footprint.
 Despite these benefits, recycling efforts are hindered by cost, separation complexity, and inefficiencies in existing processes.

 Pyrometallurgical Recovery of PGMs